backyard refuges

 Location, Location, Location

-However, what if your property isn’t located in a pastoral area that allows for inviting quiet time?
-What if your locality is all hustle-bustle?
+So, even if your property isn’t located in a pastoral area that allows for inviting quiet time, and your locality is all hustle-bustle, no problem.
 Such was the case for these Deck and Patio clients.
 Their home is tightly surrounded by apartment buildings, traffic and noise — in the very heart of Queens, a teaming borough of New York City.

 In this atmosphere, even adding a pool and patio wouldn’t provide the escape the homeowners desired.
 To create for them a real backyard oasis, we had to block out the noise and oppressive atmosphere.